-This is how you motivate colleagues to work safely
+This is how you motivate employees to work safely

 Responding to intrinsic and extrinsic motivation

-Do you recognize this?
-You really want to go for a walk every day.
-Better for your health and it feels good.
-Still, it fails.
-More often than not, you do not go.
-While you know best that you should do this.
-If it is already so difficult to motivate yourself, how do you motivate your employees to work safely and responsibly?
+Can you recognize this scenario?
+You’ve made up your mind to go for a walk every day because it’s good for your health and it feels nice.
+However, more often than not, you don’t go, although you know that you should.
+If it is so difficult to motivate yourself to take a walk, how can you motivate your colleagues to work safely and responsibly?

 How motivated are your colleagues?

 How do you get your colleagues to exhibit safe behavior of their own accord?
-How do you prevent them from only wanting a checkmark for a certificate?
+How do you prevent them from only wanting to tick off a few checkboxes for a certificate?
 How do you ensure that staff in a new workplace see the risks for themselves?

 To answer those questions, you need to know what motivation actually is.
 Do you want to work safely?
-Then it is not always about the amount of motivation someone has; quality also plays a role.
+If so, you need to understand that it is not always about the degree of motivation someone has; quality also plays a role in that.
 But what does that mean?

 Real-life example: firefighting

-Imagine this: you give 2 people information about firefighting.
-Person 1 studies every fact.
-He knows exactly which fire extinguisher to use for specific types of fires.
-If he is given a test, he passes and goes back to work.
+Imagine the following scenario: you give 2 people information about firefighting.
+Person 1 studies everything in detail.
+They know exactly which fire extinguisher to use for which specific types of fires.
+If they are given a test, they pass with flying colors and go back to work.
 Person 2 looks at firefighting in a conceptual way.
-He asks himself the following questions:
+They ask themselves the following questions:

 • What causes a fire?